Voting by Mail

 You may vote by FPCA if you are:

-- An active duty member, spouse and dependent(s) of the U.S. Armed Forces or Merchant Marine absent from claiming McLennan County as your legal residence; or
+- An active duty member, spouse and dependent(s) of the U.S. Armed Forces or Merchant Marine absent from and claiming McLennan County as your legal residence; or

 Applicants may submit a Federal Post Card Application beginning January 1st of each year.